 The point of the inductive Bible study method is to first find out what the Bible is saying (observation) then find out what it means (interpretation) and finally apply it to your life today (application).
 It is to help you to slow down and actually look carefully at the text.
 As you draw symbols and highlight key words you see how often they are used in a passage and certain phrases and words stick out that wouldn't have if you just read them at normal pace.
 It is a way of meditating on the text and enjoying God's Word at a leisurely pace!
 Instead of just reading a passage to get our reading done, it allows us to ask questions of the text and interact with it.

 What ways have you found helpful to study the Bible?

 If you are looking for a new way to study the Bible using the inductive method, this Bible will get you started.
 It is available in the ESV or NASB version.
 It is a small investment - they aren't as cheap as other Bibles but they are sturdy and have lots of space in them to annotate the text.
-I had to wait until Christmas to get one, but that also meant I was serious about making the time to engage with it.
+They are definitely worth it!
 Inside they give you some ideas of symbols to use and give you particular directions for engaging with each book.
 At the end of each book there is a table to fill in with an overview of that book.
 I have had mine for just over a year now and although I don't use it every day all the time, I love having a space to engage further with the Bible when I am doing a study or when something I want to remember comes up.